AllenSWDB/allenswdb.github.io/databook/glossary.md

 Bipolar cell
   A subset of VIP cell with a bipolar dendritic arbor.
 See {term}`VIP cell`.

+BCI
+Brain Computer Interface
+  A method of controlling a computer signal through the activity of a neuron.
+This can be extended to other types of devices (e.g. joysticks or robotic arms).
+This is also often referred to as "Brain Machine Interface"

 CCF
 Common Coordinate Framework
   The [CCF](background/CCF.md) is a a standard 3D reference space for the mouse brain that enables spatial integration of data across modalities.

+ChR2
+Channelrhodopsin
+  A light-gated ion channel used in the field of optogenetics to control neuronal activity with light.

 Container
   *There is no consistent use of this term*
+  Most often this refers to the set of recording sessions for a single ophys imaging plane, but can also refer to the set of sessions for an animal.

 Cre line
   The Cre-lox system is a site-specific recombinase technology.
 Cre-recombinase